eclipse-packaging/packages/RELEASING.md

   - [ ] Jenkinsfile (SimRel triggering URL)
   - [ ] `2020-12` -> `2021->03` part
   - [ ] `4.14` -> `4.15` part
+  - [ ] Adding the previous past release explicitly to list in release.xml, located in promote-a-build.sh
 - [ ] Archive old releases (two R releases should stay on download.eclipse.org) to archive.eclipse.org and remove non-R downloads.
   - This can be done through the web ui at https://download.eclipse.org/technology/epp/